-Dick Gautier ‘Hymie The Robot’ Of Get Smart Passes At 85 [Video]
+Dick Gautier ‘Hymie The Robot’ Of ‘Get Smart’ Passes At 85 [Video]

 Dick Gautier is survived by this third wife and children Rand, Denise and Chris.
 He lived to see his four grandchildren and five great-grandchildren.

-[Featured Image by Dick Gautier/ Dick Gautier Website]
+[Featured Image by Dick Gautier/Dick Gautier Website]